KuztomTech7850/TechSpecific_Website/README.md

   - Details updated, story is looking good and has key points in a factual state
     - A note on the story that has been told; it is still a story to help inspire.
 The real events much dirtier and less exciting and enthralling.
 Although the message and intention still rings true.
   - Minor CSS changes, though I am going to leave that for the styling phase (Phase 2)
+- Contact Page Update
+  - Rough draft with contact form inserted
+  - Adding some other features and links, pushing a version before moving on
+  -

 ### Phase 2 - Style & Improve